vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 gripper exercises (while waiting on the potatoes prep to get ready) and a few balance exercises (while waiting for water to be filtered for rice prep), so in effect I only skipping jogging and breath holds.

+## 2025-08-10: skipped all exercises

+On Sunday 2025-08-10, I skipped all exercises due to a hectic schedule as well as some general fatigue.